Structured product: Risks

 More generally, the serious risks in options trading are well-established and customers must be explicitly approved for options trading.
 The U.S. Financial Industry Regulatory Authority (FINRA) suggests that firms "consider" whether purchasers of some or all structured products should be required to go through a similar approval process, so that only accounts approved for options trading would also be approved for some or all structured products.

 Further, "principal-protected" products are not always insured by the Federal Deposit Insurance Corporation in the United States; they may only be insured by the issuer, and thus could potentially lose the principal if there is a liquidity crisis or bankruptcy.
 Some firms attempted to create a new market for structured products that are no longer trading; some have traded in secondary markets for as low as pennies on the dollar.

 The regulatory framework for structured products is hazy and they may fall in legal grey areas.
 In India, equity-related structured products may violate the Securities Contract Regulation Act, which prohibits issuing and trading equity derivatives that do not trade on a nationally recognized exchange.

+A Quantitative framework in order to assess the risk-reward profile of structured products based on probability theory was developed by Marcello Minenna.